 The Dean’s Steering Group

-Professor Sue Cox, Dean
+Professor Sue Cox OBE, Dean

 Professor John O’Hanlon, Associate Dean, Finance and Resources